 If you want to hike the Atlas Mountains, trust me the best time is late spring or early autumn.
 The valleys are green, the weather is perfect, and every village feels alive.

 If you love surfing or the ocean, Morocco’s Atlantic Coast shines between October and April.
-Taghazout, Essaouira, Imsouane they all become surf heaven.
+Taghazout, Essaouira, and Imsouane all become surf heaven.

 And if you’re here for cities like Marrakech, Fes, Rabat, and Casablanca, then choose spring or autumn.
 You’ll walk more, enjoy more, and explore more without rushing.